 Figure 4 depicts the number of paths over which the required bandwidth can be delivered as a function of the bandwidth demand for networks with 100 nodes whose average degree is 5 links (Figure 4(a)), and networks with 100 nodes whose average degree is 10 links (Figure 4(b)).
 For each such network, the edge capacities are uniformly distributed in [0.5C, 1.5C].
 C is a normalizing factor for the edge capacities and the volume of bandwidth demands.
 The y-axis of all the graphs in Figure 4 represents the number of decomposed paths produced by the various algorithms.
-The x-axis represents the normalized bandwidth demand from s to t, i.e., the bandwidth demand divided by the value of the largest maximum network flow that exists between any pair of nodes in the network.
-For each network instance and for each average bandwidth value B, we generate 100 instances of bandwidth demands that are uniformly distributed on the interval [0.9B, 1.1B].
+The x-axis represents the normalized bandwidth demand from s to t, i.e., the bandwidth demand divided by the value of the largest maximum network flow between any pair of nodes in the network.
+For each network instance and for each average bandwidth value B, we generate 100 instances of bandwidth demands uniformly distributed on the interval [0.9B, 1.1B].
 For each demand, the source and destination nodes are uniformly selected from among the network nodes, and the five variants of Algorithm 4 are executed.
-As a benchmark, we also simulate the well known equal cost multi-path (ECMP) algorithm.
+As a benchmark, we also simulate the wellknown equal cost multi-path (ECMP) algorithm.
 For ECMP, the bandwidth of a traffic flow is equally divided between the paths whose length/cost are minimum.
-If the total bandwidth of the least-cost paths is insufficient, the set of second least-cost paths is used for the remaining bandwidth, and so on.
+If the total bandwidth of the least-cost paths is insufficient, the set of second leastcost paths is used for the remaining bandwidth, and so on.

 As clearly indicated by all the graphs in Figure 4, ECMP always produces more paths than Algorithm 4 under any flow construction scheme.
 In addition, it is evident that Algorithm 4 minimizes the number of paths needed for delivering the requested bandwidth when it uses S-WIDE in Step 1.
 W-SHORT performs better than SHORT because it produces network flows with larger average bandwidth on each edge.
-This allows Algorithm 1 (in Step 2 of Algorithm 4) to choose wider, and consequently fewer, paths.
+This allows Algorithm 1, when it is invoked in Step 2 of Algorithm 4, to choose wider, and consequently fewer, paths.
 S-WIDE and WID/LEN perform better than WIDE because they take into account the length of the paths.
-Hence, less bandwidth is consumed during each iteration, and more bandwidth is left for latter iterations.
-Consequently, wider paths are found.
-S-WIDE is still slightly better than WID/LEN since it chooses wider paths.
-The above results are consistent across all network sizes and average node degrees, which indicates that the network size and node average degree do not have a significant impact on the relative characteristics of the network flows generated by the 5 procedures.
-For example, W-SHORT always chooses wider paths than SHORT, and S-WIDE always chooses shorter paths than WIDE, regardless of the network size or the node average degree.
-This makes W-SHORT and S-WIDE perform better than SHORT and WIDE, respectively.
-To continue the example, since it is better to choose wider paths than shorter ones when generating a network flow, WIDE and S-WIDE will always perform better than SHORT and W-SHORT, regardless of the network size and node average degree.
+In general, it is better to choose wider paths than shorter ones when generating a network flow, regardless of the network size and node average degree.

 It is evident from Figure 4 that he number of decomposed paths increases linearly with the bandwidth demand.
-For a network with 100 nodes and an average degree of 10 (Figure 4(b), the number of decomposed paths as well as the slope of the curves are almost doubled compared to that of networks with an average degree of 5 (Figure 4(a)).
+For a network with 100 nodes and an average degree of 10 (Figure 4(b)), the number of decomposed paths as well as the slope of the curves are almost doubled compared to that of networks with an average degree of 5 (Figure 4(a)).
 This is because we use larger bandwidth demands (recall that the bandwidth demand shown in the graphs is normalized to the largest maximum network flow in the network, which increases with the node degree).
 In addition, the relative difference between the number of paths using S-WIDE and the number of paths using SHORT increases: it is now roughly 50% compared to 25% for a network with an average degree of 5 (Figure 4(a)).
 This is because the number of possible paths between any two network nodes significantly increases.
 This allows S-WIDE to find wider augmenting paths.
 Hence, the network flow is constructed with fewer iterations, which is translated into a smaller number of decomposed paths.